spiffe/go-spiffe/v2/examples/spiffe-jwt-using-proxy/README.md

 ```
 This enables the proxy to present an X.509-SVID to the client.
 This SVID is provided by the `X509Source` via the Workload API, and contains the SPIFFE ID of the server (as explained later in **Create the registration entries** section).

-## Creating a JWTSource
+## Creating a JWTSource struct
-On the scenario described we can see that only the client and the server workloads create a [JWTSource](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/workloadapi?tab=doc#JWTSource), this is because the proxy workload doesn't need to deal with JWTs since the server is the one in charge of authenticating the clients:
+On the scenario described we can see that only the client and the server workloads create a [workloadapi.JWTSource](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/workloadapi?tab=doc#JWTSource).
+This is because the proxy workload doesn't need to deal with JWTs since the server is the one in charge of authenticating the clients:
 ```go
     jwtSource, err := workloadapi.NewJWTSource(
 		ctx,